a 6-week insight meditation course

 Yes!
 Please register early, as the course will only run with minimum of 6 people.
 Registering is fast and easy at Yoga Truly’s website.

 Heather first met with Buddhist teachings in the Fall of 2000, and has since spent her time avidly exploring the nature of mind.
 Drawn initially to the teachings on emptiness and the Lojong practices of training the mind, she studied almost exclusively within a westernized-Tibetan tradition for her first decade of practice.
 Her path then led her in the direction of nondual teachings, Vipassana practices, and generally into a more embodied somatic approach.
-Most recently, Heather has taken up asana practice and will graduate a year-long 200-hour yoga teacher training program at the end of 2017.
+Most recently, Heather has taken up asana practice and graduated year-long 200-hour yoga teacher training program in December 2017.

 Over the years, Heather has led regular meditation sessions and workshops.
 Her main interest has been to introduce simple meditation and mindfulness practices without cultural or religious trappings, and to encourage others – whatever their background or beliefs – to build and sustain a daily practice of stillness and inner reflection.